WHO WE ARE

 Tools which may be used to monitor the effectiveness of our communications with you include: email tracking which records when an e-newsletter from us is opened and/or how many links are clicked within the message.
 The data from this tracking is generally used in an aggregated and anonymised form.

-You can opt out of any / all of our communications at any point simply by contacting us.
+You can opt out of any or all of our communications at any point simply by contacting us.
 There are some membership, subscription, ticket buyer and donation communications that we are required to send you regardless of your contact preferences.
 These are essential communications deemed necessary to fulfil our contractual obligations to you.
 These include Direct Debit confirmations and advanced notices, thank you letters, communications informing you of changes or cancellations to concerts and events you have booked for, subscription benefits such as SCO News magazine, renewal reminders, Gift Aid confirmation letters and querying returned mail or bounced Direct Debit payments with you.

 HOW WE UPDATE, SCREEN AND ANALYSE YOUR INFORMATION